 Instructions to TGah Editor: Change the subclause below as follows:

-Insert the following sentence after the 2nd paragraph of 9.22.1 as follows:

-When dot11S1GOptionImplemented is true, a STA shall support NDP BlockAck frame and shall use NDP BlockAck frame unless the Block Ack response is required to include information that is not present in the fields of the NDP BlockAck frame.

 Insert the following after the third paragraph:

-An asymmetric Block Ack operation may be used when the S1G non-AP STA cannot satisfy data selection rules for control response frames when transmitting to the S1G AP(#914).
-An S1G non-AP STA may initiate an asymmetric Block Ack negotiation with an S1G AP if it has received from the AP a frame containing an S1G Capabilities element with the Asymmetric Block Ack Supported set to true; otherwise it shall not initiate an asymmetric Block Ack negotiation.
-A non-S1G STA shall not initiate asymmetric Block Ack negotiation.
-An S1G AP with dot11AsymmetricBlockAckSupport set to false shall not support asymmetric Block Ack.(#814) When used, the responding STA may use a lower(#915) MCS for transmitting the immediate Block Ack control response frame than is computed according to the rules of 9.7.
+An S1G non-AP STA may negotiate an asymmetric Block Ack operationwith an S1G AP as described in 9.22.2 if it has received from the S1G AP a frame containing an S1G Capabilities element with the Asymmetric Block Ack Supported set to true; otherwise it shall not negotiate an asymmetric Block Ack operation.
+A non-S1G STA shall not negotiate asymmetric Block Ack operation.
+An S1G AP with dot11AsymmetricBlockAckSupport set to false shall not support asymmetric Block Ack operation.(#814) When used, the responding S1G STA may use a lower(#915) MCS for transmitting the immediate Block Ack control response frame than is computed according to the rules of 9.7.
 The intended recipient STA maintains a measure of the degree of asymmetry between the AP and the STA and implicitly indicates the value to the originator AP during the Block Ack setup phase.
 This degree of asymmetry is represented as the difference in MCS values between AP and STA, and referred to as MCSDifference (see 9.22.2).
 In the Data & Block Ack phase, the originator AP uses the MCSDifference to compute the duration field for A-MPDUs of regular frames as described in Clause 8 (Frame formats) and immediate Block Ack control response frame.

 Instructions to TGah Editor: Change the 4th paragraph as follows:

 A DMG STA shall support the HT-Immediate Block Ack extension.
 A DMG STA shall not use the HT-Delayed Block Ack extension.
+An S1G STA that sets the A-MPDU Supported field in the S1G Capabilities element to 1 shall support the HT-Immediate BlockAck extension.
+An S1G STA that sets the HT-Delayed Block Ack field in the S1G Capabilities element to 1 shall support the HT-Delayed BlockAck extension.

 Setup and modification of the Block Ack parameters